zarahtau/Data-Structures-and-Algorithms/SortingTechniques/README.md

 #### Key Features
 - **Linked List Integration**: Student records are now managed using linked lists, allowing for more efficient data manipulation and access.
 This eases the process of insertion, delection, and traversal of student data.
 - **Enhanced Sorting Capability**: Uses a Merge Sort algorithm tailored to organize student records by ID.
 This provides a more advanced and efficient way to manage information.

+### Student Database 3
+This version uses a pointer array for managing student data.
+Each element of the array points to a student object, allowing for direct access to individual record.

+#### Key Features
+- **Heap Building**: Constructs a heap from the existing student records.
+Insert node function adds a new student record while maintaing the heap property.
+This allows for dynamic expansion of the database.
+- **Heap Sort Integration**: The database gains enhanced sorting capabilities.
+Heap sort optimizes the arrangement of student databased based on ID.